zeldigas/text2confl/docs/storage-formats/markdown.md

 ....

-## Tips and trics
+## Tips and tricks
 ```

 ## Confluence specific goodies

 ### Status

-Status is a specific element that can serve as eye candy element for varios reporting:
+Status is a specific element that can serve as eye candy element for various reporting:
 <status color="green">on track</status>, <status color="grey">on hold</status>, <status color="red">off track</status>

 For this you need to put custom tag: `<status color="$color">$text_of_status</status>`, where `$color` is valid color
 and `$text_of_status` is simple text that will be put in block.

-Note that only limited colors are supported and you need to properly specify one of the following allowed values: `grey`
+Note that only limited colors are supported, and you need to properly specify one of the following allowed values: `grey`
 , `red`, `green`, `purple`, `blue`.

 ### Mentioning user (Confluence Server only)